appivia/test-project-php/README.md

 ### Description
 This is a very simple one-page application consisting of just one table (representing users of some company), and a form for creating new rows.
 To make it a little more complicated, we have written a 'framework' you will have to use.
-Bellow is set of simple tasks to perform.
+Below is set of simple tasks to perform.

 ### Preparation steps
 1. Fork this repository